pybamm-team/PyBaMM/README.md

 detailed installation instructions.

 ### Sundials with KLU sparse solver
-If you wish so simulate large systems such as the 2+1D models in PyBaMM, we recommend employing a sparse solver.
-PyBaMM currently offers a direct interface to the KLU solver within Sundials.
+If you wish so simulate large systems such as the 2+1D models, we recommend employing a sparse solver.
+PyBaMM currently offers a direct interface to the sparse KLU solver within Sundials.
 If you are on a linux based distribution, a bash script has been provided which should install everything for you correctly.
 Please note you will require the python header files, openblas, a c compiler (e.g. gcc), and cmake, all of which you should be able to install on ubuntu using
 ```bash
 apt install python3-dev libopenblas-dev cmake gcc
 ```
-You will likely need to prepend sudo command to the above command.
+You will likely need to prepend `sudo` to the above command.

 To install KLU, from within the main PyBaMM directory type
 ```bash